Why should I enter the contest?

 Will video views and likes play a part of the criteria to be considered when being judged for our performance?

-No, only the votes of the fans count during the public voting period.
-Then from March 27-April 6 celebrity and industry judges will determine the winners.
+No, the votes of the fans only count during the public voting period.

 How do the judges evaluate the performance?